su8code/ethioclicks-javaapp/README.md

 `Filename: {app}\bin\VC_redist.x64.exe; Parameters: "/q:a /c:""VCREDI~2.EXE /q:a /c:""""msiexec /i vcredist.msi /qn"""" """; WorkingDir: {app}\bin; StatusMsg: Installing Microsoft Visual C++ ...
 `

-we can add capability to check for the existence of Microsoft Visual C++ Redistribution by reading some Windows Registry Key values but in this project we haven't gone so much deep into this far.
+we can add capability to check for the existence of Microsoft Visual C++ Redistribution by reading some Windows Registry Key values but in this project we haven't gone much deep into this far.

 First Download Inno Setup Compiler Program